 Alaska Abortion Laws

 Abortion is one of the most controversial legal topics in the United States, involving religious ideology, personal freedom, and gender politics.
-While the U.S. Supreme Court legalized abortion at the federal level in 1973 (Roe v.
-Wade ), a number of states have whittled away at these federal protections with very strict zoning laws, residency requirements, and other measures intended to make access to abortion nearly impossible.
-In fact, tough regulations in many states have resulted in the closure of countless abortion clinics.
+Although the Supreme Court legalized abortion at the federal level in 1973 (Roe v.
+Wade ), it overruled that decision in 2022 (Dobbs v.
+Jackson Women's Health).
+Dobbs returned the issue of abortion regulation to the states.

 Alaska Abortion Laws: Overview

-Patients seeking an abortion must have at least 30 days of residency in the state, a licensed M.D. must perform the procedure, and unmarried patients under 17 must obtain parental consent prior to an abortion.
+Patients seeking an abortion must have at least 30 days of residency in the state and a licensed M.D. must perform the procedure.

 The following chart contains additional details of abortion laws in Alaska, with links to related sources.
 See FindLaw's Abortion section for additional articles.